colmoneill/prototypes/modes-of-address/readme.md

 To make sense of this list, I had to see what the function would do on a different type of text, one that I knew had a different mode of address, but also in the realm of using a tool; I used the vimtutor text second.
 Much more of a tutorial attitude, different type of program.

 I list the results in [compare_results.html](compare_results.html)

+### interpreting the results

+## next steps

+There are many other points I wish to research the topic of

+Visual ethnography, code ethnography, presentation ethnography, how they present themselves to the world, how they are when you open them.
+Text editors.